 Michelle has worked for many local authorities and independent foster agencies over the years as an independent panel member, making recommendations for approval of foster carers as well as annual reviews, complaints and allegations, and de-registrations.

-Michelle embarked on a career in social work, and, in 2015, she began her social work degree with the Open University.
-Whilst studying, Michelle joined Caldecott Fostering as a social work assistant and enjoyed this role so much, that she decided to focus on developing her skills in this regard.
-Michelle takes a lead on considering referrals, as well as recruitment of foster carers.
+Michelle embarked on a career in social work and, in 2015, she began her social work degree with the Open University.
+Whilst studying, Michelle joined Caldecott Fostering as a social work assistant.

-Louisa Ley - Fostering Support Worker
+Jaimie Hughes - Support Worker